astroumd/astronet/docs/ac-lingo2022.md

     - GNU parallel (WYSIWYG)
     - python
   - use single core parallel when possible (multi-core OpenMP is hard)
-  - security:   ssh keys / kerberos tickets ;   KDE Wallet | keyring | keychain
+  - convenient security:   ssh keys / kerberos tickets ;   KDE Wallet | keyring | keychain

 Checklist:

   - set up your accounts:   "umd" and "astro"
+  - set up your eduroam certificate for wireless
   - set up your 2FA, so you can email and do wireless
   - download VPN so you can "ssh astro.umd.edu" from home (future)
-  - set up your eduroam certificate
-  - printing at "astro"
+  - printing at "astro" (cups)

 This page also on:   https://github.com/astroumd/astronet/blob/main/docs/ac-lingo2022.md